bagusfarisa/udemy-data-viz-exercises/README.md

 ## Executive Summary
 I'm learning data visualization using ggplot2 by taking an Udemy course.<br/>
-This is where I store the exercises output.
+This is where I store the outputs of the course exercises.

 ## What's in the repo?
 1. R script to reproduce the plot